Shivasaimula66/data-analytics-algorithm-comparison/README.md

 - Accuracy
 - F1 Score

-The project analyzes which algorithm performs best on the dataset.

-Technologies used:
+Tools Used:
 - Python
 - Pandas
 - Scikit-learn
 - Matplotlib
-- Jupyter Notebook
+- Power BI

+Output:
+The project compares algorithm performance and displays results in a Power BI dashboard.